the-coded/codex-ai/pkg/changelog/README.md

 5. 🚀 Default mode is "prod" when no mode is specified
 6. 🛠️ Core implementation is in run.py, using shared utilities from utils/get_base_path.py
 7. 🔧 Path handling for dev/prod modes is centralized in utils/get_base_path.py
-8. 📦 Production mode requires codex-ai to be cloned as .nexus in the target repository
+8. 📦 Production mode requires:
+   - codex-ai to be cloned as .nexus in the target repository
+   - .nexus to be added to PYTHONPATH